 - Fellowship/WNGT Committee

 - Worship Committee

 - Youth Education and Activities Committee

-Committees meet monthly to discuss new and old ideas and to present reports to the session.
+Committees meet monthly, or as needed, to discuss new and old ideas and to present reports to the session.
 Congregation members are encouraged to join committees in their areas of interest.